On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Finiteness Property

 \section{Finiteness Property}

 In this section, we refine Bowditch's theorem \cite[Theorem 1.4]{Bowditch08} by reorganizing his work.
 Let $G$ denote a group acting simplicially on a $\delta$-hyperbolic graph $\mathcal{G}$ with the edge metric $d_{\mathcal{G}}$.
-An element of $G$ is called a \emph{loxodromic} if its asymptotic translation length with respect to $d_{\mathcal{G}}$ is positive, \todo{We define a loxodromic.} and is called an \emph{elliptic} if it has a bounded orbit.
+An element of $G$ is called a \emph{loxodromic} if its asymptotic translation length with respect to $d_{\mathcal{G}}$ is positive, and an element is called an \emph{elliptic} if it has a bounded orbit.